VINet: Visual and Inertial-based Terrain Classification and Adaptive Navigation over Unknown Terrain: Method

 The inputs of the network consist of an image patch $I_{patch} \in \mathbb{R}^{3\times l \times l}$ taken along the intended trajectory of the mobile robot from the RGB camera, a sequence of 6 dimensional IMU data $I_{imu}(t_s) = [a_x, a_y, a_z, w_x, w_y, w_z](t_s) \in \mathbb{R}^{6}, t_s = \{t_0, ..., t_0 + D\}$ with three linear accelerations and three angular velocities for each axis, and a pulse-width modulation (PWM) signal $S(t_s) \in [0, 1]^{m}$, where $m$ is the number of motors relating to navigation and each dimension represents the command sent to a specific motor.
 The task of our method is to utilize visual and inertial perception sensors on a mobile robot for terrain classification.
 Our model will output a terrain category $t\in T = \{ t | t = 0, ..., n - 1\}$, where $n$ is the number of terrain types.
 In our setting, we only focus on surfaces that are navigable with different textures and physical properties and try to reduce the trajectory-following errors during navigation.
 Avoiding non-traversable surfaces like water or large rocks is not the point of the paper.

-let $T$ be the set of known terrains, then the set of unknown terrains $T_u$ is the complement of $T$.
+let $T$ be the set of known terrains, and the set of unknown terrains $T_u$ be the complement of $T$.
 Given several pre-defined trajectories on surface $i$, we define $MSE_i(p)$ as the mean squared error of the controller $p$ trying to follow those trajectories on surface $i$.
 From the set of known surfaces $T$, we can obtain a set of trained controller $P = \{p_i | i = 0, ..., k - 1\}$, and we have

 where $p_i$ is the controller pre-trained on the known surface $i\in T$.
 The ground truth category $c_i$ of surface $i$ is defined as follows:

 In our setting, known terrains are surfaces on which our model has training data, so the perception model and nonlinear model predictive controller (NMPC) can be trained or fine-tuned on those surfaces; unknown terrains are ones that our model has never encountered during training.
 The ground truth categories of the terrain are defined by the characteristics of the surfaces during navigation, or specifically, by the type of controllers that has the best performance on such terrain.
 For known terrain, we collected image, IMU, state of the tracked robot, planned trajectories, and actual trajectories to train the perception model and controller; for unknown terrain, we collected perception data as well as the performance of each controller pre-trained on the known surfaces according to definition~\ref{eqn:classes}, for the purpose of evaluation.